1961 World 600: Race report

 Four hundred laps were raced over a paved oval track spanning 1.500 mi with a time of five hours, twenty-two minutes, and twenty-nine seconds.
 Seven cautions were waved for fifty-seven laps.
 David Pearson defeated Fireball Roberts by more than two laps for his first NASCAR Cup series victory.
 Even though there were 55 cars in the event, only 19 vehicles were allowed to qualify during each pre-race qualifying session.

 The average speed was 111.633 mi/h while the pole position speed was 131.611 mi/h.
 The qualifying races only set the front row (which is the opposite of what happens before the Daytona 500).
 A lot of drivers chose not to participate in qualifying.

 Attendance for this race was 46,538 and the top prize was $24,280 ($ when adjusted for inflation).
 The last place competitor received $200 ($ when adjusted for inflation).
 Competitors for this race included: Ralph Earnhardt, Ned Jarrett, Tiny Lund, Junior Johnson, Joe Weatherly, Richard Petty, and Roy Tyner.
 Ralph Earnhardt was competitive early, leading four times and finishing 11th.

 A terrible crash occurred to driver Reds Kagle; he would lose a leg in this race when his car penetrated the outside guard rail.

 Notable crew chiefs for the race were Ray Fox, Bud Allman, Smokey Yunick, Mario Rossi, Roy Burdick, Shorty Johns and Joseph Meyer.

+It would be the final race for the future Hall of Famer, Tim Flock.